-Chldren's Hospital is unique because you work with a team of professionals who specialize in helping children and teens manage their asthma.
+Chldren's Hospital is unique.
+Parents and patients work with a team of professionals who have years of additional training and experience helping children and teens manage their asthma.

 A medical doctor (M.D.) will coordinate your care.
 The doctor will make the initial diagnosis of asthma and help your child stay on a personal treatment plan for asthma control.

-Our medical doctors work closely with nurse practitioners (NPs).
-A nurse practitioner is a registered nurse who has completed advanced nursing education (generally a master's degree or doctoral degree).
-They have specialized training to provide advanced asthma care.
+Our medical doctors work closely with nurse practitioners (NPs), registered nurses who have specialized training in advanced asthma care.

 Respiratory therapists diagnose and treat respiratory illness.
 They help children improve their breathing and sometimes use technical equipment to improved respiration for those who cannot breathe on their own.